Paul-Spiced/ds-sql-intro_2/SQL_Exercises/Exercise_petsowners.md

 4. What is the gender balance across pets and species?
 Hint: [Use GROUP BY](https://www.postgresql.org/docs/9.4/tutorial-agg.html)
 5. What is the average age of the pets?
 Hint: [Use AVG()](https://www.postgresql.org/docs/9.4/tutorial-agg.html)
 6. How many owners have more than one pet?
 Hint: [Use GROUP BY HAVING](https://www.postgresql.org/docs/9.4/tutorial-agg.html)
 7. Do the owners that have more than one pet have the same kind of pet.
-Hint: [Use Subquieries](https://www.w3resource.com/sql/subqueries/understanding-sql-subqueries.php)
 8. Do owners name their pets like owners?
 Hint: [Use INNER JOIN](https://www.postgresql.org/docs/8.3/tutorial-join.html)
 9. Extract the information of petnames and owners side-by-side!
 Hint: [Use FULL JOIN](https://www.postgresql.org/docs/8.3/tutorial-join.html)
 10. What are the cities with the largest amount of pets?
 Hint: [Use INNER JOIN](https://www.postgresql.org/docs/8.3/tutorial-join.html)